anup-moitra/md102-intune-virtual-company-lab/01-identity-and-groups/users-and-groups.md

 1. Confirm licenses are available in the tenant.
 2. Confirm the user location is set if required.
 3. Confirm the account has license administrator or global administrator permissions.

+If group membership does not appear immediately:

+1. Refresh the group members page.
+2. Wait a few minutes for Microsoft Entra ID to update.
+3. Search for the user again inside the group membership page.
+4. Confirm the correct group was selected.

 ---